kool-dev/kool/docs/2-Presets/Wordpress.md

 * Install Plugin on your local
 * Create Backup
 * Download Backup
-* Install Plugin on the destination with a fresh Wordpress Instalation
+* Install Plugin on the destination with a fresh WordPress Installation
 * Upload Backup
 * Restore it